Ex-Johnson Aide Says Sorry for Party on Eve of Royal Funeral

-LONDON (AP) — Boris Johnson’s former communications chief apologized “unreservedly” on Friday for a lockdown-breaching party in Downing Street last year — the latest in a string of rule-breaking social events that are threatening to topple the British prime minister.
+Boris Johnson’s former communications chief apologized “unreservedly” on Friday for a lockdown-breaching party in Downing Street on the eve of Prince Philip's funeral last year — the latest in a string of allegedly rule-flouting gatherings that are threatening to topple the British prime minister.

 “I wish to apologize unreservedly for the anger and hurt caused,” Slack said in a statement.